Gradient9098/depression_detection/README.md

 CN66572 significantly restructured/generalized much of that code alongside developing the part of the notebook related to explaining the results using LIME.

-PV07456 has intentionally not been involved in the development portion of the project which has just started to wrap up.
+PV07456 has intentionally not been involved in the development portion of the project.
-He will be contributing to the project through assisting with tweaking the model parameters and by leading the paper writing/powerpoint parts of the project.
+He has contributed to the project through preliminary research and by leading the paper writing/powerpoint parts of the project.